G-Core/product-documentation/documentation/streaming-platform/real-time-video/set-up-and-manage-your-camera-and-microphone.md

 <img src="https://support.gcore.com/hc/article_attachments/360013113037/Yandex_______________.png" alt="">

-## How to manage the camera and microphone in Meet?
+## How to manage the camera and microphone in Real-Time Video?

 You can manage the camera and microphone using the buttons with camera and microphone signs.